 On March 26, TTB revised its public guidance on "Production of Hand Sanitizer to Address the COVID-19 Pandemic," which supersedes TTB's prior guidance from March 18 (See Appendix A, TTB G 2020-1).
 Of note, this new guidance (1) directs permittees to follow the FDA Guidance, which includes the WHO Formula and additional FDA requirements (see section below for FDA Policies); (2) provides additional guidance on uses of undenatured or denatured alcohol that are not subject to the Federal Excise Tax (FET); (3) exempts distilled spirits plants (DSPs) from requirements to request approval to receive spirits in bond or to obtain additional bond coverage; and (4) restates the remaining provisions of the earlier guidance (such as waiving prior authorization).

-TTB announced on April 20, and included in TTB Guidance 2020-04, that they are extending any exemptions, waivers, or other authorizations currently provided in TTB G 2020-1A through December 31, 2020.
+TTB announced on December 18 that they are extending any exemptions, waivers, or other authorizations currently provided in TTB G 2020-1B through June 30, 2021.

 Formula Guidance